Mariner10/TARS/README.md

 # AI SMS

-AI that can communicate with you over SMS messaging.
+AI chatbot based on OpenAI GPT model that can communicate with you over SMS messaging.
 I created my personal AI SMS into a robot known as TARS.

-A Brash and Snarky AI who will converse with you over SMS or even chat with Text-to-speech!
+TARS is a brash and snarky AI who will converse with you over SMS or even chat with text-to-speech!

 > _"Oh, just me, a highly advanced and incredibly charming robot.
 Who were you expecting, Siri?"_